Undoing Font Book

 [1] The disappearance of the Classic Mac OS font library appears to be a bug in Font Book under Tiger.

 [2] By Safe Login we mean that you log in to your account from the Log In window while holding the Shift key.
-This prevents your account-specific Login Items from launching.
-See the AppleCare Knowledge Base document "Mac OS X 10.4 Help: Opening items automatically when you log in."
+This prevents your account-specific Login Items from opening.

 [3] You can find the uid for any account as follows: